Give the Colony a Break: Puerto Rico’s Devastating Disaster Story

 That wealth disparity continues today.
 It is only aggravated when man-made and natural disasters hit and people are deprived of any relief they would expect from their government.
 That is what is happening in Puerto Rico today and why the island will never be the same.

-Previous articleIn Awe of Hurricane Irma
+Previous articleIn Awe of the Power of Hurricane Irma

 Next articleNew Benefit Offering Could Make Employees Indentured Servants